AshyPC/AshyPC.github.io/Service_Weekly/Sermon_Notes.md

 * Introduction

 1\.
-The principles of stewardship
+The heart of rebellion

 2\.
-It is about money
+Sin gone rabid

 3\.
-It's also about everything
+Sin's devastation

 4\.
+A Father's grace to sinners

 Conclusion